Wade Wilson (film character): Teaming up with Wolverine

 Logan and Wade meet variants of Deadpool called "Nicepool" and "Dogpool", who give them a car and direct them towards a resistance group who have been fighting against Cassandra.
 During the car ride, Wade accidentally reveals that he lied to Logan about the TVA fixing his timeline, justifying it by calling it an "educated wish".
 An infuriated Logan insults Wade over his immaturity and personal failures, leading to another fight until they are both left unconscious.
 They are found by the resistance group, consisting of Elektra Natchios, Eric Brooks / Blade, Remy LeBeau / Gambit, and X-23 / Laura, the daughter of Earth-10005's Logan.
 Wade proposes an alliance with the resistance group to fight Cassandra, but Logan refuses to join.
-However, he eventually relents after a heartfelt conversation with Laura about his inability to save the X-Men in his universe.
+However, he changes his mind after a heartfelt conversation with Laura about his inability to save the X-Men in his universe.

 Wade, Logan, and the resistance confront Nova and her henchmen together.
 Nova briefly mentally incapacitates Logan until Wade places Juggernaut's helmet on her to block her powers.
 Pyro shoots Nova and reveals himself as Paradox's sleeper agent assigned to kill her before Logan knocks him unconscious.
 Logan persuades Wade to remove the helmet to allow Nova to heal, and in exchange, Nova uses a sling ring from a Doctor Strange variant to open a portal for the duo to travel to Earth-10005 to confront Paradox.
 Upon arriving, they realize that Paradox has already completed the Time Ripper.

 Nova quickly learns about Paradox's plan from Pyro before executing him as she arrives through another portal and kidnaps Paradox.
 Wade and Logan battle the Deadpool Corps recruited by Nova while she takes control of the Time Ripper to destroy all timelines, leaving only the Void.
 Nicepool is killed by the Deadpool Corps due to lacking a healing factor as the unaware Wade uses him as a human shield, but the Corps are convinced to relent by Peter, who has donned Wade's previous Deadpool suit and dubbed himself "Peterpool".

 Paradox tells Wade and Logan that one of them could destroy the Time Ripper by disrupting its power flow, but doing so would kill them.
 Wade and Logan destroy the Time Ripper together, killing Nova in the process, and are able to survive by sharing the burden.
 Paradox is arrested by Hunter B-15 of the TVA, who reveals that the actions of Wade and Logan have saved Earth-10005 from deteriorating.
 Wade asks Hunter B-15 to save the resistance group from the Void and change the history of Logan's world.
 She explains that the latter is unnecessary because Logan's history is what led to him being the hero he needed to be.
 Later, Wade invites Logan to meet his friends.
 During a gathering that includes Laura and Dogpool, Logan encourages Wade to reconcile with Vanessa.